gnowledge/gstudio/doc/developer/data-collection.md

 ```

 **[ LEVEL 0 ] : Year (YYYY)**
-- Year when Data is collected.
+- Year when data is collected.
 - Example:
     - 2016
     - 2017